pkimgard/something-else/linux-installs/220225-kali-vbox.md

 - Use terminator config in resources folder, make dir .config/terminator and copy to `~/.config/terminator/config`.
 - Bind 'Super L + Shift + S' to `flameshot gui`.

-Change default terminal to terminator and browser to firefox.
+Change default terminal to terminator and browser to firefox(Settings Manager - Default Applications).

-Log in to firefox.

-#### Panel

-Remove terminals from app launcher, add atom(--no-sandbox if needed).
+Open firefox, remove standard bookmarks, log in.

 ### Atom